temenostech/temenos-platform-documentation/docfx_project/home/techguides/git-folder-standardization.md

 ### 4.4.2 The db.properties file - only applicatble for OSS templates! ###

-You can place the TAFJDB.zip file in the model-bank-database-h2 folder:
+You can place the TAFJDB.zip file in the model-bank-database-h2 folder.
+The db.properties file should be added to the corresponding H2 .zip files in the artifactory and the H2 machines must have a copy of this file.

   ![](./images/tafjdb.png)